adampiskorski/pyconza-regbot/README.md

 * WAFER_CACHE_EXPIRE_MINUTES: How often to call the Wafer tickets and talks endpoints for an updated speakers list.
 * WAFER_ICS_ENDPOINT: The ICal endpoint for calendar information.

+Feature flags that turns certain features on or off.
+Note that some features, like registration, requires Wafer and Quicket Sync:

+* FEATURE_REGISTRATION: Chat commands and events for registration
+* FEATURE_WAFER_SYNC:  The regular syncing of data with Wafer
+* FEATURE_QUICKET_SYNC: The regular syncing of data with Quicket
+* FEATURE_YOUTUBE_CHAT: For syncing YouTube channels

 ## Run

 Using [poetry](https://python-poetry.org/)